 There are no sales taxes or capital gains taxes in Guernsey, (unlike Jersey which has a local sales tax known as a Goods & Services Tax or GST).

-For customs purposes Guernsey is within the customs territory of the EC.
+Guernsey is outside the customs and VAT territory of the European Community.

-For VAT (sales tax) Guernsey is outside the VAT territory of the UK but part of the UK customs territory.
+Guernsey is outside the VAT territory of the UK but part of the UK customs territory.

 Guernsey is not an EU-ETS participating jurisdiction.
 Flights from points outside the EU-ETS zone to Guernsey and flights from Guernsey to destinations outside the EU-ETS zone will not be subject to EU emissions tax and will not require operators to register.